jerobado/Study/Design Patterns/Domain Driven Design/README.md

 # Concepts

 **Command Query Responsibility Segregation (CQRS)**
 - is an architectural pattern for separating reading data (a 'query') from writing to data (a 'command')

 **context**
 - the setting in which a word or statement appears that determines its meaning

+**bounded context**
+- the boundary of properties or behaviour or a particular domain model

+**context mapping**
+- th eprocess of identifying bounded context and their relationships to one another

 **domain**
 - the subject area to which the user applies a program is the domain of the so